a_sync.primitives package

 a_sync.primitives.queue module

-This module provides various queue implementations for managing asynchronous tasks, including standard FIFO queues, priority queues, and processing queues.
-These queues support advanced features like waiting for multiple items, handling priority tasks, and processing tasks with multiple workers.
+This module provides various queue implementations for managing asynchronous tasks.
+It includes standard FIFO queues, priority queues, and processing queues with enhanced functionality.

 class a_sync.primitives.queue.PriorityProcessingQueue[source]